Free, macOS only

 Why there is no "connect account" button

-It never talks to Anthropic.
+It never talks to Anthropic or OpenAI.

 • No login and no OAuth tokens.

-• No network requests to Anthropic, ever.
+• No network requests to Anthropic or OpenAI, ever.

-• Reads one local file and nothing else.
+• Reads local files and nothing else.

 How it works